xlak/hapara-delete/README.md

 - [Ingot](https://fognetwork.github.io/Ingot/)

-  The successor of LTBEEF.
+  The successor to LTBEEF.
 Has a better UI.
   Comes with all the same limitations as LTBEEF.

 - [LTBEEF](https://compactcow.com/ltbeef/)